You are here: Home > Madeira

 Dec

-It’s an island of dramatic scenery: breathtaking valleys, wild coastlines and rugged mountain ranges.
+Madeira is an island of dramatic scenery: breathtaking river valleys, wild coastlines and rugged mountain ranges.
 It’s hot in the summer, mild in the winter and it’s a great destination if you like to mix busy days with some relaxation by the pool.

 Small is beautiful and we hand-pick all our accommodation.
 You’ll stay in the best accommodation on the island – the off-the-beaten track Quintas, Casas and Estalagems that we love to stay at ourselves.